Iapetus (moon): Two-tone coloration

 The difference in colouring between the two Iapetian hemispheres is striking.
 The leading hemisphere and sides are dark (albedo 0.03–0.05) with a slight reddish-brown coloring, while most of the trailing hemisphere and poles are bright (albedo 0.5–0.6, almost as bright as Europa).
 Thus, the apparent magnitude of the trailing hemisphere is around 10.2, whereas that of the leading hemisphere is around 11.9—beyond the capacity of the best telescopes in the 17th century.
 The dark region is named Cassini Regio, and the bright region is divided into Roncevaux Terra north of the equator, and Saragossa Terra south of it.
+Although Roncevaux and Saragossa Terrae look similar to each other, the latter exhibits a slightly reddish color.
 The original dark material is believed to have come from outside Iapetus, but now it consists principally of lag from the sublimation of ice from the warmer areas of the moon's surface, further darkened by exposure to sunlight.
 It contains organic compounds similar to the substances found in primitive meteorites or on the surfaces of comets; Earth-based observations have shown it to be carbonaceous, and it probably includes cyano-compounds such as frozen hydrogen cyanide polymers.

-A colored map of the surface of Iapetus by the Lunar and Planetary Institute clearly showing the dichotomy between its light and dark hemisphere.
+A colored map of the surface of Iapetus clearly showing the dichotomy between its light and dark hemisphere.

 Images from the Cassini orbiter, which passed within 1,227 km, show that both Cassini Regio and the Terra's are heavily cratered.
 The color dichotomy of scattered patches of light and dark material in the transition zone between Cassini Regio and the bright areas exists at very small scales, down to the imaging resolution of 30 m.
 There is dark material filling in low-lying regions, and light material on the weakly illuminated pole-facing slopes of craters, but no shades of grey.
 The dark material is a very thin layer, only a few tens of centimeters (approx. one foot) thick at least in some areas, according to Cassini radar imaging and the fact that very small meteor impacts have punched through to the ice underneath.